SIZE:

 Sexual maturity from age 5.

 Plants are either male or female.
 Reproduction takes place in spring.
 After this, and once the embryos have been released into the water, the receptacles detach from the mother plant.
 After fertilization, the embryo settles to the bottom.
-As it is sensitive to waves, a calm spot is best for it to settle.
+As the embryo is sensitive to waves, a calm spot is best for it to settle.

 The young shoots will attach themselves nearby and gradually colonize the environment.
-They leave so little space between each other that other species of algae would find it difficult to establish themselves.
+They leave so little space between each other that other species of algae find it difficult to establish themselves.

 The knotted wrack seaweed can also regenerate from its holdfast.